PavelGrigoryevDS/awesome-data-analysis-resources/README.md

 ---

 <a id="web-scraping-crawling"></a>

 ## 🕸️ Web Scraping & Crawling

 <a id="web-scraping-crawling-resources"></a>

 ### Resources

-A collection of valuable resources, tutorials, and libraries for web scraping with Python
+A collection of valuable resources, tutorials, and libraries for web scraping with Python.

 - [best-of-web-python](https://github.com/ml-tooling/best-of-web-python) - A ranked list of awesome Python libraries for web development.
 - [python-scraping](https://github.com/REMitchell/python-scraping) - Code samples from the book "Web Scraping with Python".
 - [awesome-web-scraping](https://github.com/lorien/awesome-web-scraping) - List of libraries, tools, and APIs for web scraping and data processing.